 Q: I am a Mexican or Canadian student.
 Can I enter the US through a land border crossing?

 A: Yes.
 If a Mexican citizen has a valid F-1 or J-1 student visa, you may enter the US either at a US border crossing or at a US airport.
-Canadian citizens are visa-exempt and do not need an F-1 visa stamp, only a valid I-20 form issued by the IPO.
+Canadian citizens are visa-exempt and do not need an F-1 visa stamp, only a valid I-20 form or DS-2019 form issued by the IPO.
 Educational purposes are considered “essential” travel during the temporary US land border closure with Mexico and Canada.